dhanji/dhanji.github.io/src/main/resources/pages/rip.markdown

 of the stack.
 As messy as that sounds, it was immensely fun and rewarding, and I wouldn't have it any other way: equal parts chaos, adrenaline, frustration, disappointment and celebration.

-Many words have been written about Wave, warts, sparkles, and soul.
+Many words have been written about Wave, warts, sparkles, and all.
 To me it was a deeply personal and moving experience, like none before.
 We tried, and failed, to make a dent in the universe.
 And are now scattered to the winds.